11. Advanced Guide to Model Deployment#

 Running Preparation

-development boards, NPU related examples have been pre-installed in the /opt/bin/
+For AX650A, AX650N, M76H, AX630C development boards, NPU related examples have been pre-installed in the /opt/bin/ path, namely sample_npu_classification and sample_npu_yolov5s.

 If it is prompted that the board space is insufficient, you can solve it by mounting the folder.